 Hi sorry for delay in updating my blog but a lot has happened over the last few weeks.

 l have been admitted into hospital twice since I lasted posted.
-My first admission was to Lewisham Hospital on the 8 November 2012 where l got the diagnosis that l had a kidney stone. l was sent home on 9 November 2012 with tramadol to help with the pain and told l would be refered to Guy's Hospital urology department and would be seen within 2 weeks.
+My first admission was to Lewisham Hospital on the 8 November 2012 where l got the diagnosis that l had a kidney stone. l was sent home on 9 November 2012 with tramadol to help with the pain and told l would be referred to Guy's Hospital urology department and would be seen within 2 weeks.

-A lot went wrong with this referal resulting in me being admitted again to Lewisham Hospital on the 16 November.
-I had a CT scan and was transfered to Guys' Hospital as an in-patient that night. l am pleased to say that once arriving at Guy's they stopped the tramadol and gave me dihydrocodeine 30mg and paracetomol 500mg. l was also given tamsulosin to take one a day in mornings. l was so pleased that within a few hours my pain was under control and they spoke about maybe having surgery on the Monday to remove the stone as it was to big for me to pass.
+A lot went wrong with this referral resulting in me being admitted again to Lewisham Hospital on the 16 November.
+I had a CT scan and was transferred to Guys' Hospital as an in-patient that night. l am pleased to say that once arriving at Guy's they stopped the tramadol and gave me dihydrocodeine 30mg and paracetamol 500mg. l was also given tamsulosin to take one a day in mornings. l was so pleased that within a few hours my pain was under control and they spoke about maybe having surgery on the Monday to remove the stone as it was to big for me to pass.